Craig Alderdice

 Craig Alderdice (born 2 August 1961) is a former Australian rules footballer who played with Geelong in the Victorian Football League (VFL).

 Alderdice played 25 senior games for Geelong, 12 of them in the 1985 VFL season.
-He was out with injury in 1986, then after surgery returned to play twice in 1987 and make 11 appearances in 1988.
-At the end of the 1989 season, Alderdice was cut from Geelong's list.
+He missed 1986 with injury, returned to play twice in 1987 and made 11 appearances in 1988.
+At the end of the 1989 VFL season, where he failed to play a senior game, Alderdice was cut from Geelong's list.